We provide independent alternative dispute

 Conciliation is an informal process for settling disputes through direct negotiations.
 A conciliator contacts the parties directly, usually by telephone, to attempt to encourage a negotiated settlement between them.
 The conciliator allows the parties to reach their own resolution to a dispute, although the conciliator has the power to recommend a particular solution in the event that the parties are unable to reach one themselves.
 Any settlement reached through conciliation will become binding as a contractual agreement once both parties sign a copy of it.

-Alternative Dispute Resolution is a way to resolve disputes with a company when you have exhausted their complaints procedure.
-Evidence is weighed up by someone who is independent and impartial to CEDR and the company you have a dispute with.
+Alternative Dispute Resolution (ADR) is a way to resolve disputes with a company after you have exhausted their internal complaints procedure.
+Once a case comes to CEDR, the evidence is reviewed by and assessed by an individual who is independent and impartial from the company you are in dispute with.

 Find the Scheme you are looking for using the icons above.
 You will find all relevant information to the Scheme on the page, including application forms and guidance notes.
 Use the complain now button to submit your complaint when you are ready.